Planning to buy a new pack for the backcountry? There are three main areas where you'll need to make choices:

 Waist Size

-- +The majority of a backpack's weight, 80 percent or more, should be supported by your hips.
-Backpack hipbelts usually accommodate a wide range of hip sizes, from the mid-20 inches to the mid-40 inches.
-People with narrow waists sometimes find they cannot make a standard hipbelt tight enough and need a smaller size.
-Some packs offer interchangeable hipbelts, making it possible to swap out one size for another.
+The majority of a backpack's weight—80 percent or more—should be supported by your hips.
+Backpack hipbelts usually accommodate a wide range of hip circumferences, from mid-20 inches to mid-40 inches or so.
+People with narrow waists sometimes find they cannot make a standard hipbelt tight enough and need to buy a smaller size.
+Some packs offer interchangeable hipbelts, making it possible to swap out one for another.

 Additional Backpack Fit Adjustments

-This mid-chest strap allows you to connect your shoulder straps, which can boost your stability.
-It can be useful to do so when traveling on uneven cross-country terrain where an awkward move could cause your pack to shift abruptly and throw you off-balance.
+- Sternum strap: This strap crosses your chest, allowing you to connect the shoulder straps, which can boost your stability.
+It can be useful when traveling on uneven, cross-country terrain where an awkward move could cause your pack to shift abruptly and throw you off-balance.